-For as long as Search Engine Optimization has been around, people have tried to game the system.
+For as long as Search Engine Optimization has been around, take shortcuts to the top of Google's rankings.
 Why not?
 We all want the best results with the least amount of work.
 It’s just human nature!

 When SEO was just a wee pup, it was all about keyword stuffing and purchasing backlinks.
 I mean, you could simply throw a bunch of keyword mumbo-jumbo into a page and rank.
 Then, toss a few paid backlinks at the problem and — viola — just sit back and wait for your rank to rise.
-Yes, it was some magical SEO voodoo!
+Yes, it was some real SEO magic!

 But those days are long gone my friend!
 Today, search engines have evolved and discovered these shady tactics were running rampant at the top of their pages.
 In response, they created algorithm updates like Penguin and Panda.
 After a while, they birthed one of their top-ranking signals, RankBrain.

 Search Engine Optimization, these days, is basically People Optimization.

 If the content you’re creating and distributing does not resonate or add value to your customers, then it’s not worth writing and posting.
 The olden days of SEO were rife with content created to beckon bots, summon spiders, and call out crawlers.
 Yeah, it sure sounds like something the cool goth kids would be into, but it’s definitely not cool with the folks at Google.

 Typically these blog articles ended up making no sense and would often result in questions like, “Why did I just read the same word 8 times in one paragraph?”

 Robots loved that stuff.
 If Johnny 5 read it, he’d be delighted.
 However, it did nothing to create value for customers and readers, which turns out is the whole point.

 Start Talking To People